House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power

 Corded drills are rated in amps.
 The higher the amperage, the more power it has.
 In this case, more power means more torque.
-Corded drills will feature a trigger that you pull when you want the tool to activate.
+Corded drills feature a trigger you pull when you want the tool to activate.
 Most modern tools also include variable speed capabilities, meaning the harder you press the trigger, the faster the bit will rotate.

 Keyed Chuck

-A keyed chuck requires that you have a key that fits into it grooves to tighten your bit down.
-This allows for a firmer grip on the bit giving it less of a chance of it slipping.
-A keyed chuck is also better when you are doing jobs that require small drill bits because it can be tighter more securely.
+Corded drills also feature a keyed chuck, which is where you insert your drill bit.
+A keyed chuck requires that you have a key that fits into its grooves to tighten your bit down.
+This allows for a firmer grip on the bit, giving it less of a chance of slipping.
+A keyed chuck is also better when you are doing jobs that require small drill bits.

 Why Choose a Corded Drill?